Broadband Plans and Deals

 What is the NBN?

 The NBN - which stands for the National Broadband Network - is a major operation designed and implemented by the Australian Government with the aim to upgrade our country’s internet infrastructure.
 Rather than using the copper network to transmit data, the NBN uses a faster and more reliable fibre optic cable system.
 The NBN rollout is still underway with its estimated completion now pushed back to 2021.
 Due to a change in Australian Government which resulted in budget cuts, the NBN has had both a fairly shaky rollout and decidedly mixed reviews.
 While some customers have found their NBN connection to be a step sideways from their old ADSL connection, others have found that the NBN has a superior connectivity that has vastly improved their home broadband experience.
 The difference between good and bad NBN service is usually determined by the type of NBN connection, as well as the NBN plan and NBN service provider.
 While the NBN is built and maintained by a government body appropriately entitled the NBN Co, it is not them who sell you your NBN plans.
 The NBN is a wholesale data network operation that distributes the NBN service out to different internet service providers, who in turn offer different NBN plans to the public.
-These NBN plans will differ in cost, speed, and data amounts.
-You can compare NBN plans here.
+These NBN plans will differ in cost, speed, and data amounts. compare NBN plans.

 How fast is the NBN?